Angelina and Brad’s daughter Shiloh confirms she’s dropping dad’s name in newspaper

 Shiloh’s younger sister Vivienne also seems to have dropped Pitt from her surname, according to the programme for Broadway play The Outsiders.

-The 15-year-old, who is part of the production team for the play alongside mother Angelina, is named in the official programme as Vivienne Jolie.
+The 16-year-old, who is part of the production team for the play alongside mother Angelina, is named in the official programme as Vivienne Jolie.

 In 2023, the former couple’s daughter Zahara, 19, also appeared to have decided to no longer use her father’s surname, as she was introduced to her university’s sorority as Zahara Marley Jolie.